 Your rooftop heating/cooling unit is equipped with an automatic, direct spark ignitor and an induced-draft, combustion blower.

 PERSONAL INJURY HAZARD

-Failure to follow this warning could result in personal injury, death and/or property damage.
+Failure to follow this warning could result in personal injury.
 Burners will light automatically.
 Do not attempt to light by hand.